Travelling to Dorset by Electric Vehicle

 Charging your electric car

 Electric vehicle charging points can be found in many of Dorset's towns and villages.
 Here are just a few of the locations: Blandford Forum, Bournemouth, Bridport, Christchurch, Dorchester, Gillingham, Isle of Portland, Lyme Regis, Poole, Shaftesbury, Sherborne, Swanage, Weymouth and Wimborne Minster.
-Some are located in car parks, at supermarkets, in town centres, restaurants, visitor attractions and at holiday accommodation.
+Some are located in car parks (many owned by the local councils), at supermarkets, in town centres, restaurants, visitor attractions and at holiday accommodation.

 The added bonus is that some car parks offer free parking to electric vehicle users, as long as you are charging your car for the whole time of your visit - a great opportunity to pick up some shopping or get something to eat while you are waiting.